arborchat/arborchat/technical-overview.md

 ## Sprout: Simple Protocol Relaying Our Under-rated Trees

-Sprout is a simple connection-oriented protocol for exchanging updates to the Forest.
+Sprout is a simple connection-oriented protocol for exchanging updates with the Forest.
 It uses a request-response architecture, but (unlike HTTP) you can make multiple requests on the same connection without waiting for responses.
 This allows sending many requests for different parts of the Forest and then waiting until the requested data becomes available.

 At a high level, the different sprout requests are:

-- list all recent nodes of a given type (identity, community, reply)
+- List all recent nodes of a given type (identity, community, reply)
-- list all leaf nodes in the tree rooted at a given node
+- List all leaf nodes in the tree rooted at a given node
-- list all ancestory nodes of a given node
+- List all ancestor nodes of a given node
-- list the forest nodes that match a given set of node IDs
+- List the Forest nodes that match a given set of node IDs
-- subscribe (or unsubscribe) to all updates to a given community
+- Subscribe (or unsubscribe) to all updates to a given community
-- notify a peer of a new set of nodes (if that peer is subscribed to the community in which they were created)
+- Notify a peer of a new set of nodes (if that peer is subscribed to the community in which they were created)

 The specification for Sprout lives [here](/specifications/sprout.md), and our current Go implementation is [here](https://git.sr.ht/~whereswaldon/sprout-go).

-## Relay: a unit of arbor network infrastructure
+## Relay: a unit of Arbor network infrastructure

-An Arbor "relay" is analagous to a server in traditional client-server architectures, but our relays are designed to be used more widely than as soley server-side infrastructure.
+An Arbor "relay" is analogous to a server in traditional client-server architectures, but our relays are designed to be used more widely than as solely server-side infrastructure.
 Relays speak Sprout, and can both listen on a local address and connect to a set of peer relays.
 This means that they can both act as a server and connect to a group of other servers in a mesh topology.

-We do not currently have any fancy algorithm for building optimal p2p meshes, but one might be introduced later.
-For now, we operate mostly in a semicentralized star topology where each Arbor user runs a local relay connected to a central relay on sprout://arbor.chat:7117.
+We do not currently have any fancy algorithm for building optimal P2P meshes, but one might be introduced later.
+For now, we operate mostly in a semicentralized star topology where each Arbor user runs a local relay connected to a central relay on `sprout://arbor.chat:7117`.
 Over time we hope to expand the central infrastructure so that we can all connect to a set of peer relays that run in a geographically distributed fashion to ensure that they're unlikely to all go down at the same time.
-We also hope to build mechanisms for relays subscribed to similar communities to dynamically find and connnect directly to one another.
+We also hope to build mechanisms for relays subscribed to similar communities to dynamically find and connect directly to one another.

 Our current Go relay implementation lives [here](https://git.sr.ht/~whereswaldon/sprout-go/cmd/relay).